percevalw/metanno/docs/tutorials/customize-explorer.md

 ## Adding new fields

 You control which attributes appear in the UI by editing the data you import and by listing those attributes in the table views.
-Check out the [Table][pret.ui.metanno.Table] component documentation for more details about the types of attributes you can add.
+Check out the [Table][metanno.ui.Table] component documentation for more details about the types of attributes you can add.

 #### Load the data